 ARR is considered a monocyclic disease, which means only one infection cycle per season.
 Oospores within decaying host residue or in the soil germinate when chemical signals from host roots are detected.
 Germination can occur directly as a germ tube that ramifies by the formation of hyphae, or indirectly through the production of sporangia, which release primary spores and zoospores.
 Whether hyphae are derived from an oospore or from an encysted zoospore, infection can occur at any stage during the host’s development and within a large range of temperatures.
 However, infection and disease development are exacerbated when seedlings are infected and temperatures are optimal for host growth (22-28° C).
 Zoospores require water for movement to host roots.
 Standing water also predisposes host tissue to infection.
 Although water-saturated soils favor infection, symptoms and effects on yield are greatest if warm and dry soil conditions occur post-infection.
 Under optimal conditions, symptoms of disease are observed within 10 days following infection.
 Oospores form within necrotic tissues between 7 and 14 days.
 Oospores will either remain in host tissue or be released into the soil as roots decompose.
 Once formed, oospores remain dormant and can persist in the soil for more than 10 years, serving as primary inoculum when production of a host crop is resumed.

 The most effective ways of managing ARR are through the use of resistant cultivars (igure 5, 16), management practices that improve soil drainage, and avoidance of highly infested fields.
 Resistance has been identified in alfalfa, bean, pea and red clover and breeding for resistance to ARR has been most successful for alfalfa and bean.
+Until recently, combining horticultural and consumer-accepted traits with host resistance in pea has been problematic.
+In 2012, eight pea germplasm lines with acceptable agronomic characteristics and partial resistance to ARR were released for use in fresh, frozen, and dry pea production.
 In pea, however, combining horticultural and consumer-accepted traits with host resistance has been problematic.

 Crop rotation has been used to slow the rate of inoculum build-up in pea production areas.
 However, this practice is ineffective in reducing high inoculum levels due to the longevity of oospores.
 Once a field is determined to have a high ARR potential, growers are advised against planting a susceptible host.
 To assess ARR potential in a given field, soil samples are collected yearly and evaluated in greenhouse trials (Figure 17) following protocols originally developed at the University of Wisconsin-Madison in 1958.
 Other control strategies for ARR include preventing or correcting saturated soil conditions and compaction.